Piracy off the coast of Somalia: 2008

+2009

 On 8 April 2009, four Somali pirates seized MV Maersk Alabama 240 nmi southeast of the Somalia port city of Eyl.
 The ship was carrying 17,000 tonnes of cargo, of which 5,000 tonnes were relief supplies bound for Somalia, Uganda, and Kenya.
 On 12 April 2009, U.S. Navy SEAL snipers killed the three pirates who were holding Captain Richard Phillips hostage aboard a lifeboat from Maersk Alabama after determining that Captain Phillips' life was in immediate danger.
 A fourth pirate, Abdul Wali Muse, surrendered and was taken into custody.
-On 18 May, a federal grand jury in New York returned a ten-count indictment against him.
+He pled guilty to hijacking, kidnapping and hostage-taking charges, receiving a sentence of 33 years and 9 months in Federal prison.

 On 20 April 2009, United States Secretary of State Hillary Clinton commented on the capture and release of seven Somali pirates by Dutch Naval forces who were on a NATO mission.
 After an attack on Handytankers Magic, a petroleum tanker, the Dutch frigate De Zeven Provinciën tracked the pirates back to a pirate mothership and captured them.
 They confiscated the pirates' weapons and freed 20 Yemeni fishermen whom the pirates had kidnapped and who had been forced to sail the pirate mothership.
 Since the Dutch Naval Forces were part of a NATO exercise, but not on an EU mission, they lacked legal jurisdiction to keep the pirates so they released them.
 Clinton stated that this action "sends the wrong signal" and that additional coordination was needed among nations.